simonw/datasette-big-local/README.md

 - `graphql_url` - the URL to the GraphQL API that this communicates with.
 This defaults to `https://api.biglocalnews.org/graphql` - you can change this to point at a development instance.
 - `csv_size_limit_mb` - the maximum size of CSV file that can be imported, as an integer number of MBs.
 This defaults to 100MB.
+- `login_redirect_url` - the URL that users should be redirected to if they do not have permission to access as page.
+This will have `project_id=...&redirect_path=/...` appended to it - so it should end in either a `?` or a `#`.
+This defaults to `https://biglocalnews.org/#/datasette?`.

+Example `metadata.yml` with all of these options:

 ```yaml
 plugins: